 Guest lecture opportunities

-Need a change of pace in the classroom and an authoritative perspective on technology?
-The Tamesa will be able to provide you with a guest lecturer.
+For a change of pace in the classroom and an authoritative perspective on technology, Tamesa can provide you with a guest lecturer.

 A typical guest lecture might involve one of our engineers giving a 20-30 minute talk to students, with a possible demonstration.
 Areas of expertise include: